Retirement Living Myths and Must-Know Facts

 3. You still get to live life the way you want.

-You can bring your pets.
-You can have overnight guests.
-You can host dinner parties and other social events.
-In other words, living in a retirement community won’t put a damper on the things you love doing, because, well, you own your own home, and you live an independent lifestyle.
+Living in a retirement community won't put a damper on many things you love doing, because, well, you own your own home, and you live an independent lifestyle.
 Retirement communities are designed to help homeowners pool resources — not place restrictions on what they can do.

 Moving Beyond the Myths